Phytoplancton/Mycelium/README.md

 ### How to play
-- Place spores with Space
+- Place spores with space
 - Navigate with the mouse
-- Use the Arrow-keys to shift the board
+- Use the arrow keys to shift the board